User Guide (Referrer)

 Create new referral

-You will be asked to choose whether your referral relates to a specific patient or to a group of patients or is simply a Test case.
+You will be asked to choose whether your referral relates to a specific patient or to a group of patients.
+Note: Please select Test case if you are submitting a test referral.

 1. Case details such as your location and the name, age, gender and weight of the patient.
 (These fields are all optional and can be left blank if you don’t have the information.)